 Required Skill/ability 3: Demonstrated ability to manage time and resources effectively, measure and monitor progress and redirect efforts as needed.

 Work Week: Standard (M-F equal number of hours per day)

 University Job Title: Assistant Director of Finance and Administration

 Required Skill/ability 1: Well-developed managerial, decision-making, planning, organizational, problem-resolution and leadership skills.
 Demonstrated ability to manage people on a day-to-day basis and inspire a high level of commitment and performance.
-Demonstrated creativity and effectiveness in a complex organization.

 Required Skill/ability 2: Solid understanding of internal control concepts and the implementation of internal control systems in a complex business environment.
 Ability to anticipate changes in the business environment and proactively manage change.